bcmi/Awesome-Generative-Image-Composition/README.md

 ## Leaderboard

+The experiments of existing works on generative image composition are very chaotic.
+They use different training sets, different test sets, and different evaluation metrics.

-The training set is open.
-The test set is [COCOEE](https://github.com/Fantasy-Studio/Paint-by-Example?tab=readme-ov-file#test-benchmark) benchmark.
+We construct the following leaderboard for your reference only.
+In the following leaderboard, the training set is open and the test set is [COCOEE](https://github.com/Fantasy-Studio/Paint-by-Example?tab=readme-ov-file#test-benchmark) benchmark.
 Partial results are copied from [ControlCom](https://github.com/bcmi/ControlCom-Image-Composition).
-Honestly speaking, the following evaluation metrics are not very reliable.
+Honestly speaking, some evaluation metrics are not very reliable.
 For more comprehensive and interpretable evaluation, you can refer to this [summary](https://github.com/bcmi/Composite-Image-Evaluation) of evaluation metrics.

 <table class="tg">
   <tr>